Skip to content

 • Consistency: Leader ensures all replicas converge to same state

-Single Node (No Replication):
+Single Node vs Leader-Follower

 Replication Modes: Synchronous vs Asynchronous